awsdocs/amazon-redshift-developer-guide/doc_source/r_CREATE_USER.md

 1. Log on to the database using the user name and password\.

    For this example, log on as `user1` with password `ez`\.

-WITH
-Optional keyword\.
-WITH is ignored by Amazon Redshift

 CREATEDB | NOCREATEDB
 The CREATEDB option allows the new user account to create databases\.
 The default is NOCREATEDB\.